prometheus-community/promql-langserver/doc/proposals/2019_generated promql parser.md

 ### yacc grammar

-The core part of the parser is a formal grammar of PromQL which is the input for the parser Generator.
+The core part of the parser is a formal grammar of PromQL which is the input for the parser generator and provides a precise definition of the PromQL syntax.
+For every class of error and incomplete expressions that we want to handle, an extra rule has to be declared.

-The grammar is able to recognize all valid PromQL Queries as well as incomplete Queries.
+The grammar is able to recognize all valid PromQL queries as well as common cases of incomplete or otherwise wrong queries.

 As an example the part of the grammar recognizing an instant vector selector will look roughly like this: